Tarun-Guthi/NER-on-Wikipedia-data/README.md

 * I displayed annoted text on the steramlit app.
 * By using dframcy library, I stored these annoted text in the dataframe, this can be furthur used for visulization.
 * For better understanding, I displayed the occurrence of each label in a text in Bar graph form.
 * I deployed this project on Heroku.
+Here is the link [Click here](https://ner-on-wikipedia-data.herokuapp.com/).

 # Output:

-The followin are the results I got :
+The following are the results I got :

 ![Capture](https://user-images.githubusercontent.com/76241312/110234220-40b9e280-7f4f-11eb-8526-0b8a9d723dd1.PNG)
 ![Capture1](https://user-images.githubusercontent.com/76241312/110234269-837bba80-7f4f-11eb-9b7d-7a222eac5b66.PNG)